h-assefi/lab/java/demo/README.md

 ## Summary

 This project demonstrates a clean, modular approach to building enterprise Java applications with Spring Boot.
-It leverages modern tools and best practices for caching, exception handling, REST abstraction, health checks, PostgreSQL integration, database migration, API documentation, and AOP-based logging, making it easy to extend and maintain complex applications.
+It leverages modern tools and best practices for caching, exception handling, REST abstraction, health checks, PostgreSQL integration, database migration, API documentation, security headers, maintenance mode, and AOP-based logging, making it easy to extend and maintain complex applications.